dave-kennedy/clean-html/readme.md

 ### block-tags

 Block level element tags.
 Line breaks are added before and after, and nested content is indented.
-Note: this option has no effect unless pretty print is enabled.
+Note: this option has no effect unless pretty is set to true.

 Type: Array
 Default: `['div', 'p', 'table', 'tr', 'td', 'blockquote', 'hr']`

 ### break-after-br

 Adds line breaks after br tags.
-Note: this option has no effect unless pretty print is enabled.
+Note: this option has no effect unless pretty is set to true.

 Type: Boolean
 Default: `true`